Butwm/Butwm/README.md

 ## About Me
-I'm a backend developer specializing in **trading automation, automatizations, DeFi and data tracking**.
+I'm a full-stack developer specializing in **trading automation, automatizations, DeFi and data tracking**.
 Currently working on:
 @usesoltrace